Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 While internet access levels in Angola are fairly high compared to other sub-Saharan countries, electronic commerce in Angola is limited as the country remains a predominantly cash-based economy with an unreliable mail delivery system.

-Potential exists for eCommerce in Angola considering the growing base of internet users in Angola.
-Internet World Stats for 2020 report 8.9 million internet users who account for over 25 percent of the population.
-Almost half use mobile phones rather than home computers to access the internet; mobile broadband access is available to just 16 percent of the population.
+Potential exists for eCommerce in Angola considering the strong base of internet users in Angola.
+Internet Live Stats for 2020 reports 8.5 million internet users, representing about 26.5 percent of the population (IWS).
+Most use mobile phones rather than home computers to access the internet; mobile broadband access is available to just 16 percent of the population.

 The major limitation in eCommerce in Angola is the lack of use of credit cards or other internationally accepted payment mechanisms.
 Though having a bank account among adult Angolans is not unusual, access to international credit cards is extremely restricted.
 For domestic purchases, debit cards (Multicaixa) have become more common.

-Given the Covid-19 pandemic and the emergency response measures, online purchasing of food, beverages, clothing, shoes, electronics and other accessories via social media has increased in the major Angolan cities.
+Given the Covid-19 pandemic and the emergency response measures, online purchasing of food, beverages, clothing, shoes, electronics and other accessories increased in the major Angolan cities.